jfrog/helm-hub-sync/README.md

 ## Authentication

-**artisync-hub** uses JFrog Artifactory's REST API to update the Helm repositories.
+**helm-hub-sync** uses JFrog Artifactory's REST API to update the Helm repositories.
 The JFrog Artifactory REST API supports a few forms of authentication:

 * Basic authentication using your username and password
   * Set `ARTIFACTORY_AUTHTYPE` to `basic` and `ARTIFACTORY_AUTH` to `<username>:<password>`